1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 Of the Times and Seasons

-12 Now we ask you, brothers, to acknowledge those who labor among you, who are over you in the Lord, and who admonish you; 13 and we ask you to esteem them very highly in love for their work’s sake.
+12 Now we ask, brothers, that you acknowledge those who labor among you, who are over you in the Lord, and who admonish you; 13 and we ask that you esteem them very highly in love for their work’s sake.
 Be at peace among yourselves.

 14 We also urge you, brothers, to admonish the unruly, encourage the fainthearted, uphold the weak, and show great patience to all.
-15 See to it that no one repays evil for evil to anyone, but always strive to do good for one other and for all.
+15 See to it that no one repays evil for evil to anyone; rather, you must always strive to do good for one another and for all.

-16 Rejoice at all times, 17 pray without ceasing, 18 and in everything give thanks, for this is God’s will for you in Christ Jesus.
+16 Rejoice at all times, 17 pray without ceasing, 18 and in everything give thanks, for this is the will of God for you in Christ Jesus.

 Blessing and Charge

-23 Now may the God of peace himself make you holy through and through; and may your spirit, soul, and body be kept completely sound, and so without blame at the coming of our Lord Jesus Christ.
+23 Now may the God of peace himself make you holy through and through; and may your spirit and soul and body be kept completely sound, blameless at the coming of our Lord Jesus Christ.
 24 Faithful is he who calls you; he also will bring it to pass.

 25 Brothers, pray for us.
 26 Greet all the brothers with a holy kiss.
 27 I solemnly charge you in the Lord: Have this letter read to all the brothers.
 28 The grace of our Lord Jesus Christ be with you.
 Amen.